moonbit-community/dotenv/README.mbt.md

 ## Supported .env Format

-The parser supports the standard .env file format:
+The parser supports the standard .env file format with variable expansion:

 ```bash
 # Comments start with #